QuEST-Kit/QuEST-develop-doc/README.md

 # QuEST Development Documentation
-Hosts the latest documentation of QuEST which may contain newly developed, unreleased functions
+This repo hosts the latest documentation of QuEST which may contain newly developed, unreleased functions.
+View the doc [here](https://quest-kit.github.io/QuEST-develop-doc/QuEST_8h.html)